-Definitions of past due and impaired (for accounting purposes)
+Definitions of Past Due and Impaired (for accounting purposes)

-The Bank has adopted the definition of the past due and impaired (for accounting purposes) as defined by the Regulator for income recognition and asset classification norms which is furnished below:-
+The Bank has adopted the definition of the Past Due and Impaired (for accounting purposes) as defined by the Regulator for income recognition and these asset classification norms are furnished below:-

-1. Non performing Assets
+1. Non Performing Assets

-An asset, including a leased asset, becomes Non Performing when it ceases to generate income for the Bank.
-A Non Performing Asset (NPA) is a loan or an advance where;
+An asset, including a leased asset, becomes non-performing when it ceases to generate income for the bank.

+A non-performing asset (NPA) is a loan or an advance where;

-- a) interest and/ or installment of principal remain overdue for a period of more than 90 days in respect of a term loan, - b) the account remains 'out of order' as indicated at paragraph 2 below, in respect of an Overdraft/Cash Credit (OD/CC), - c) the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted, - d) the installment of Principal or interest thereon remains overdue for two crop seasons for short duration crops, - e) the installment of Principal or interest thereon remains overdue for one crop season for long duration crops, - f) the amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitization transaction undertaken in terms of guidelines on securitization dated Feb 1, 2006 - g) in respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment.
+- a) interest and/ or installment of principal remains overdue for a period of more than 90 days in respect of a term loan, - b) the account remains 'out of order' as indicated at paragraph 2 below, in respect of an Overdraft/ Cash Credit (OD/ CC), - c) the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted, - d) the installment of principal or interest thereon remains overdue for two crop seasons for short duration crops, - e) the installment of principal or interest thereon remains overdue for one crop season for long duration crops, - f) the amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitisation transaction undertaken in terms of the Reserve Bank of India (Securitisation of Standard Assets) Directions, 2021. - g) in respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment.